 This highly unexpected eightfold raise was so helpful we paid itself to itself and hired it to be its own butler.

-Your ability to save money is limited.
+Your ability to save extra money is limited.
 You can’t frugal your way out of the necessities of human life: food, shelter, clothing, medical care, etc. Nobody in America is out there living some kind of Aladdin lifestyle, dead broke like woah but still “finding” enough tasty bread to live and sleeping rent-free on a gorgeous, scenic rooftop garden.